 The tailor made Capacity Building programme for Croatia covers training topics identified by Croatian DHS operators and staff during the needs assessment phase.
 The highest priorities have been given to technical topics.
-Top priority topics were additionally also identified in: RES and EE topics including waste to energy aspects, financing topics and management topics:
+Top priority topics were additionally also identified in RES and EE topics including waste to energy aspects, financial topics and managerial topics.

 Country project partner